dataviz eng @ Stitch Fix.

-At any given time, I tend to have several coding side projects in flight, nearly all of them publicly visible on my GitHub account.
+At any given time, I tend to have several coding side projects in flight, nearly all of them publicly visible (along with my slide decks for talks) on my GitHub account.
 I love learning about new tools, technologies, libraries, programming languages, &c by trying to actually make something (even if it’s not a useful thing), although I don’t always finish these projects since I’m prone to distraction by the next shiny new thing.
 I also post smaller projects and experiments on CodePen and bl.ocks.org.

 about this “blog”